Azure/azure-iot-sdks/c/doc/device_setup_raspberrypi2_rasbian.md

 - If you just want to build the serializer samples, run the following commands:

   ```
-  cd ~/azure-iot-suite-sdks/c/serializer/build/linux
+  cd ./c/serializer/build/linux
   make -f makefile.linux all
   ```

-- You can use the DeviceExplorer tool on your desktop machine to see the data your device is sending and receiving.
+- On Windows, you can use the Device Explorer tool to see the data your device is sending and receiving.

 [1]: ./media/service-bus-iot-raspberrypi-raspbian-setup/raspbian01.png